chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 alert the chapel-developers_ mailing list of this as, presently, such code packages must be approved by Cray leadership before being committed.

+Here are some guiding questions to determine whether a third-party package you rely on should be committed to the chapel repository:

+- How large is the third-party code you wish to include?

+  - If the code is very large, perhaps it would be better to add directions on how to install this dependency.

+- Under what license does this code operate?

+  - We try not to add dependencies on code that is under GPL or LGPL, as those licenses are copyleft and force derivative works to be distributed under the same license.

+    - Is there an alternate package with a more permissive license that can accomplish the same purpose?

+      - If so, we recommend relying on that package instead

+      - If not, it would be better to add directions on how to install this dependency.

+- How easy is this code to obtain?

+  - Will it be installed by default on an ordinary machine?

+    - If so, we do not need to redistribute it ourselves.

+- How much of the Chapel implementation will rely on this code?

+  - The compiler for ordinary Chapel?
+A commonly used runtime configuration?

+    - In these cases, we will probably want to include the code in our distribution

+  - A standard or package module that is not include by default?

+    - Depending on the circumstances, it might be better to just include directions on how to install this code.

+- Do we require Chapel-specific modifications to the code in order to use it?

+  - If so, we will probably want to distribute this package, or at least include the modifications and an easy way to install them.

+Please include the answers to these questions when you contact the chapel-developers_ mailing list, if you believe the code should be included or you remain uncertain.

 .. _Testing your patch:

 Testing your patch